-EDN 550 | Creativity and Critical Thinking in the Classroom | 3 credits provided.
+EDN 550 | Creativity and Critical Thinking in the Classroom | 3 credits

+This course explores the current educational discourse around 21st Century skills and higher levels of thinking in the classroom.
+As an integral part of this course, teachers will be challenged to examine their own understandings of teaching in light of the resources provided.
 Teachers will also examine the various uses of 21st Century skills and critical thinking within classrooms.
 By the end of this course, teachers will have identified a "21st Century Classroom" practicum project to plan and implement in their own classrooms while enrolled in EDN 551.
 Prerequisites: EDN 500.